MA Concentrations: Composition; Creative Writing; Literature

 Admission as a classified graduate student in English requires:

 - a baccalaureate degree;

-- a minimum GPA of 2.75 in the last 60 units and a minimum GPA of 3.0 in courses in the English major as listed on the transcript from the degree granting institution;
+- a minimum GPA of 3.0 in the last 60 units of all university level coursework or a 3.0 GPA in courses in the English major on the transcript from the degree granting institution;

 - SPECIFIC REQUIREMENTS DEPENDING ON CONCENTRATION.
 Please view catalog description or visit department web site for details.